Jordan Brewster: Club career

-Bay FC

-Brewster was announced as signed by NWSL expansion side Bay FC on March 11, 2024.
-Her contract is through the 2025 season with an option for 2026.
+Brewster was announced as signed by NWSL expansion club Bay FC on March 11, 2024, on a contract through the 2025 season with an option for 2026.
+She made her NWSL debut on April 20, coming on as a second-half substitute for Kayla Sharples.
+Over a year later, she recorded her first start for Bay FC, playing 26 minutes of first-half action against Portland Thorns on June 7, 2025 before sustaining an injury and being substituted off early.

+On July 28, 2025, Bay FC loaned Brewster out to Mexican side Club América through the end of the 2025 NWSL season.
+Brewster made her Liga MX Femenil debut against Querétaro on August 4, 2025.
+She played over 300 minutes in her stint with the club as América fell just shy of securing the Liga MX title.
+Upon returning to Bay FC at the end of the year, she was among the list of players announced to be departing from the team.

+Brewster joined San Diego Wave FC as a non-roster invitee in the 2026 preseason, but did not make the team's final squad.

+Brewster was announced at Northern Super League club AFC Toronto on April 17, 2026.
+She made 3 starts in 5 appearances for Toronto.

+In September 2026, Brewster returned to the NWSL, signing a contract with the Houston Dash through the end of the 2026 season.

 International career

 Brewster attended a United States under-14 national team camp in 2013, and went on to receive call ups from the U-18, U-19, and U-20 national teams.
 She played in multiple positions in the youth national team setup, initially being called in as a goalkeeper in 2013 but being called up as a forward in 2017 and on.
 Her two appearances with the U-18s came in friendlies against Australia's U-19s.
 She started in both matches, getting two assists in the second match.
 She served as the sole alternate for the United States U-20s at the 2018 CONCACAF Women's U-20 Championship, training with the team before the tournament but leaving as there was no injured player to replace upon the tournament starting.